wp-plugins/coupon-creator/readme.txt

 * Use the View Shortcodes to display content in the Shortcode View or the Print View only
 * Create and Display WooCommerce Coupons from the Coupon Creator Editor
 * Set a Counter per coupon to expire the coupon after a limit has been reached
-* Change ìExpires on:î, ìClick to Open in Print Viewî, and ìPrint the Couponî for all coupons
+* Change ‚ÄúExpires on:‚Äù, ‚ÄúClick to Open in Print View‚Äù, and ‚ÄúPrint the Coupon‚Äù for all coupons
 * Set coupon size for the Shortcode View and the Print View for all coupons including the Image Coupon
-* Override ìClick to Open in Print Viewî text and link per coupon
+* Override ‚ÄúClick to Open in Print View‚Äù text and link per coupon
-* Override ìPrint the Couponî text and link per coupon
+* Override ‚ÄúPrint the Coupon‚Äù text and link per coupon
 * Disable the Print View per coupon
 * Add your Google Analytics Code to the Print Template from the Coupon Options